-Symbol Name and Function Asserted State Туре CS Chip Select: Asserting the \overline{CS} pin selects the device.
-When the \overline{CS} pin is deasserted, the device will be deselected and normally be placed in the standby mode (not Deep Power-Down mode) and the output pin (SO) will be in a high-impedance state.
-When the device is deselected, data will not be accepted on the input pin (SI).
-Low Input A high-to-low transition on the \overline{CS} pin is required to start an operation and a low-to-high transition is required to end an operation.
-When ending an internally self-timed operation such as a program or erase cycle, the device will not enter the standby mode until the completion of the operation.
-SCK Serial Clock: This pin is used to provide a clock to the device and is used to control the flow of data to and from the device.
-Command, address, and input data present on the SI pin is always latched on the rising edge of SCK, while output data on the SO pin is always clocked out on the falling edge of SCK.
-Input SI Serial Input: The SI pin is used to shift data into the device.
-The SI pin is used for all data input including command and address sequences.
-Data on the SI pin is always latched on the rising edge of SCK.
-Data present on the SI pin will be ignored whenever the device is deselected (CS is deasserted).
-Input SO Serial Output: The SO pin is used to shift data out from the device.
-Data on the SO pin is always clocked out on the falling edge of SCK.
-The SO pin will be in a high-impedance state whenever the device is deselected (CS is deasserted).
-Output Write Protect: When the \overline{WP} pin is asserted, all sectors specified for protection by the Sector Protection Register will be protected against program and erase operations regardless of whether the Enable Sector Protection command has been issued or not.
-The WP pin functions independently of the software controlled protection method.
-After the WP pin goes low, the contents of the Sector Protection Register cannot be modified.
-WP If a program or erase command is issued to the device while the \overline{WP} pin is asserted, the device will simply ignore the command and perform no operation.
+Symbol Name and Function Asserted State Туре WP (I/O 2) Write Protect (I/O_2): When the \overline{WP} pin is asserted, all sectors specified for protection by the Sector Protection Register will be protected against program and erase operations regardless of whether the Enable Sector Protection command has been issued or not.
+The \overline{WP} pin functions independently of the software controlled protection method.
+After the \overline{WP} pin goes low, the contents of the Sector Protection Register cannot be modified.
+The \overline{WP} pin must be driven at all times or pulled-high using an external pull-up resistor.
+If a program or erase command is issued to the device while the \overline{WP} pin is asserted, the device will simply ignore the command and perform no operation.
 The device will return to the idle state once the \overline{CS} pin has been deasserted.
 The Enable Sector Protection command and the Sector Lockdown command, however, will be recognized by the device when the \overline{WP} pin is asserted.
 The \overline{WP} pin is internally pulled-high and may be left floating if hardware controlled protection will not be used.
 However, it is recommended that the \overline{WP} pin also be externally connected to V{CC} whenever possible.
-Low Input RESET Reset: A low state on the reset pin (RESET) will terminate the operation in progress and reset the internal state machine to an idle state.
+With the Quad-output Read Array command, the \overline{WP} pin becomes an output pin (I/O_2) and, when used with other pins, allows four bits (on I/O{3-0}) of data to be clocked out on every falling edge of SCK.
+The QE bit in the Configuration Register must be set in order for the \overline{WP} pin to be used as an I/O data pin.
+Low Input/ Output RESET (I/O 3) Reset (I/O 3): A low state on the reset pin (RESET) will terminate the operation in progress and reset the internal state machine to an idle state.
 The device will remain in the reset condition as long as a low level is present on the RESET pin.
 Normal operation can resume once the RESET pin is brought back to a high level.
+With the Quad-output Read Array command, the RESET pin becomes an output pin (I/O 3) and, when used with other pins, allows four bits (on I/O 3-0) of data to be clocked out on every falling edge of SCK.
+The QE bit in the Configuration Register must be set in order for the RESET pin to be used as an I/O data pin.
 The device incorporates an internal power-on reset circuit, so there are no restrictions on the RESET pin during power-on sequences.
 If this pin and feature is not utilized, then it is recommended that the RESET pin be driven high externally.
-Low Input V {CC} Device Power Supply: The V{CC} pin is used to supply the source voltage to the device.
+Low Input/ Output V {CC} Device Power Supply: The V{CC} pin is used to supply the source voltage to the device.
 Operations at invalid V{CC} voltages may produce spurious results and should not be attempted.
 Power GND Ground: The ground reference for the power supply.
 GND should be connected to the system ground.
-Ground adesto
+Ground